r0mainp/concrete-datastore/docs/api-routes.md

 #### Delete a specific instance of model MyModel by its UID

-A `DELETE` on the url of a given instance of model MyModel will retrieve the fields of this given instance.
+A `DELETE` on the url of a given instance of model MyModel will delete this given instance.

 - **Method**: `DELETE`